What is Open Shop?

-Our Open Shops are staffed by our expert youth apprentice mechanics.
+Our Community Open Shops are staffed by our expert youth apprentice mechanics.
 These high school-aged apprentices are paired with patrons as they arrive to Open Shop, assess the bicycle, and then teach the patron how to fix what needs to be repaired–how to true the wheel, change brake cables, or just pump air into the tires–all at no cost to the patron.

 Open Shop is a necessary resource in our Minneapolis and St. Paul communities.
 According to the MN Pollution Control Agency, on- and off-road vehicles contribute nearly half of all air pollutants emitted in Minnesota.
 Transportation accounts for nearly 25 percent of greenhouse gas emissions in the state, contributing to global climate change that harms people and communities, especially communities of color who experience higher rates of asthma.
 In addition, low-income residents are more likely to drive cars that are older, run-down, and often not meeting emission limit standards.
 C4C engages these low-income communities around bicycle education and mechanics which helps get some of the most polluting vehicles off the road and supports these individuals with access to a financially-reliable and environmental-friendly transportation option.